- Partial Write Operations

 A better solution is to directly ask the filesystem to provide an atomic (all or nothing) write guarantee.
 Currently this is only available on a few SSD cards.

-MariaDB 10.2 will when starting automatically detect if any of the supported SSD cards are used.
+When starting, MariaDB 10.2 and beyond automatically detect if any of the supported SSD cards are used.